freeflyaz/event/README.md

 ## Extra credits

+- Manage the global state with `React.Context`
 - Show a loader (e.g. spinner) when fetching the event list.
-- Display an error when the POST request for a new event fails.
+- Create an `ApiClient` service as a JavaScript Module that shares the logic for calling `fetch` and abstracts it behind methods (i.e.: `apiClient.getMessages()`).